The Yaws Disease and a Spirochete Named Treponema

 Features of Spirochetes

-In most bacteria that have the appendage, the flagellum is a long, whip-like structure that is attached to one end of the cell and extends into the liquid or semi-liquid medium surrounding it.
+The flagellum of most bacteria is a long, whip-like structure that is attached to one end of the cell and extends into the liquid medium surrounding it.
 The flagellum rotates and propels the cell through the liquid as it does so.
-The rotation is driven by a structure called the flagellar motor, which is located at the base of the flagellum.
+The rotation is driven by a structure called the flagellar motor, which is located at the base of the flagellum inside the bacterium.
+Not all bacteria have a flagellum.
+Some species have multiple flagella.

 The Subspecies of Treponema pallidum